maravento/blackip/README.md

 - `tw.txt` containing IPs of teamviewer servers.
 By default they are commented.
 To block or authorize them, activate them in `bipupdate.sh`.
 To update it use `tw.sh` / `tw.txt` contiene IPs de servidores teamviewer.
 Por defecto están comentadas.
 Para bloquearlas o autorizarlas activelas en `bipupdate.sh`.
 Para actualizarla use `tw.sh`
 - You must activate the rules in [Squid](http://www.squid-cache.org/) before using `bipupdate.sh` / Antes de utilizar `bipupdate.sh` debe activar las reglas en [Squid](http://www.squid-cache.org/)
+- Some lists have download restrictions, so do not run `bipupdate.sh` more than once a day / Algunas listas tienen restricciones de descarga, entonces no ejecute `bipupdate.sh` más de una vez al día

 ##### Check execution (/var/log/syslog):